 You control your content – how much it is optimized, how often you publish videos, how relevant your tags, titles and descriptions are, how you promote it, etc. Consequently, this means you have control over your authority.

-If you make a crappy video, Google and Youtube will figure it out and you’re not gonna rank well.
+If you make a less than stellar video, Google and Youtube will definitely find out and you’re not gonna rank well.
 How do they find this out?
-They measure it a combination of your Youtube Video Content Optimization and mix it with User Engagement Factors.
+They measure it using a combination of your Youtube Video Content Optimization and mix it with User Engagement Factors.